Getting Started with Angular and Electron

-This document helps you to create a simple Angular application with Electron Framework and Syncfusion Angular UI components.
+This guide is designed to help you create a basic Angular application using the Electron Framework and integrate Syncfusion Angular UI components.

 Prerequisites

-Before getting started with the Angular project, make sure you have the following installed on your machine,
+Before initiating your Angular project, ensure you have the following installed on your machine:

 • Angular version 6 or later